OGSarah/Weaver/README.md

 - Trigger the same run twice and confirm idempotent handlers do not double-apply effects.
 - Force a task to fail repeatedly and confirm backoff timing, then confirm it lands in DEAD after attempts are exhausted.
 - Start many workers against a small queue and confirm no task is executed by two workers at once.

-### `web/dist/` is committed

-Committing build output is normally a smell.
-It is here so a fresh clone plus `docker compose up --build` produces a working UI with no Node toolchain involved.
-That covers `bundle.js` and the hashed copy of the wordmark esbuild emits beside it;
-both are build products, and both have to be present for the page to render.

-**The cost:** every frontend change produces a large, unreadable diff, and the committed artifact can silently drift from the source that supposedly produced it.
-Worth revisiting when the UI is real: the fix is a Node stage in the Dockerfile.

 ## License